 Wyszukaj informacje według regionu

-You will be considered a victim of crime if you have suffered damage, e.g. you have been injured or your property has been stolen, etc., as a result of an incident, which constitutes a crime according to national law.
-As a victim of crime, the law confers certain individual rights to you, before, during and after court proceedings (trial).
+You will be considered a victim of crime if you have suffered damage, e.g. you have been injured or your property has been damaged or stolen, as a result of an incident which constitutes an offence under Greek law.
+As a victim of crime, the law grants you certain individual rights before, during and after the trial.